irodori irodori

 The objective of this textbook is to increase what you can do using Japanese in real-life situations in Japan.
 These are called “Can-dos.”
 The textbook aims to build communication skills for everyday life in Japan through “Can-do” based learning.

-Irodori allows you to learn A1/A2 level Japanese
+Irodori allows you to learn A1–B1 level Japanese

-Irodori is made up of three parts: Starter , Elementary 1, and Elementary 2.
-Starter corresponds to the JF Standard for Japanese-Language Education (※) A1 level, and Elementary 1 and Elementary 2 correspond to the A2 level.
+Irodori is made up of four parts: Starter (A1) , Elementary 1 (A2) , Elementary 2 (A2) , and Pre-Intermediate (A2/B1) .
+Starter corresponds to the JF Standard for Japanese-Language Education (※) A1 level, and Elementary 1 and Elementary 2 correspond to the A2 level, and Pre-Intermediate corresponds to the A2 and B1 levels .
 At A1 level, you can make greetings and communicate in a very simple way by using expressions that you have learned.
 At A2 level, you can hold short, basic everyday conversations on familiar topics.
+At B1 level, you can hold a coherent conversation and give explanations in some detail, on familiar topics or things you are interested in.
+Through all four Irodori books, people learning Japanese for the first time can reach a level where they won’t have any difficulties living in Japan.

 ※ The JF Standard for Japanese-Language Education represents levels of Japanese in six stages, from A1 to C2.
-These are the same as the Council of Europe’s CEFR.
+These are the same as the CEFR.

 A1 level